Adaptive aggregation of Monte Carlo augmented decomposed filters for efficient group-equivariant convolutional neural network: Methods

 \subsubsection{Filter decomposition and the relationship to traditional CNN filters}

-In the previous section, we only consider one basis filter function $\psi$, to increase the expressiveness of networks, we adopt the filter decomposition approach to build convolutional filters by the sum of multiple weighted filter basis.
-Specifically, we have $W^{(l)}_{c_o,c_i}(x,a) = \sum_j w^{(l)}_{c_o,c_i,j} \Tilde{\psi}_j(x,a) $ with $\Tilde{\psi}_j(x,a)$ an orthogonal basis function with $x\in \mathbb{R}^2$ and $a\in \mathbb{R}^3$ the transform parameter vector, $w^{(l)}_{c_o,c_i,j}$ the trainable weights, $j\in [1,K]$, and $K$ the chosen number of basis functions.
-In the proposed WMCG-CNN, according to equation (\ref{eq:wmcgcnn}) the WMCG-CNN can be written in a similar way to the standard CNN in equation (\ref{eq:cnn}) as below:
+In the previous section, we only consider one basis filter function $\psi$, to increase the expressiveness of networks, we adopt the filter decomposition approach to build convolutional filters by the sum of multiple weighted filter bases.
+Specifically, we have $W^{(l)}_{c_o,c_i}(x,a) = \sum_j w^{(l)}_{c_o,c_i,j} \Tilde{\psi}_j(x,a) $ with $\Tilde{\psi}_j(x,a)$ an orthogonal basis function with $x\in \mathbb{R}^2$ and $a\in \mathbb{R}^4$ the transform parameter vector, $w^{(l)}_{c_o,c_i,j}$ the trainable weights, $j\in [1,K]$, and $K$ the chosen number of basis functions.
+In the proposed WMCG-CNN, according to equation \eqref{eq:wmcgcnn} the WMCG-CNN can be written in a similar way to the standard CNN in equation \eqref{eq:cnn} as below:

-In the practical discrete implementation, we adopt the Fourier-Bessel (FB) basis\cite{qiu2018dcfnet}.
-As in the previous section, the scaling, rotation, and shear transformations are used to augment the filters.
-Supposing any filter basis is a matrix of size $k\times k$, for FB basis, we can have $k^2-1$ non-constant basis and a constant scalar basis at the most.
+In the practical discrete implementation, the choice of filter basis can be various.
+For different datasets and different tasks, the optimal filter basis can be different.
+In the following experiments, we generally adopt two kinds of filter basis: the Fourier-Bessel (FB) basis\cite{qiu2018dcfnet}, and the continuous Mexican hat (MH) wavelet basis\cite{ryan1994ricker,antoine1993image}.
+The scaling, rotation, and shear transformations are used to augment the FB filters.
+The MH filters are augmented by scaling, translation, and shear transformations.
+Supposing any filter basis is a matrix of size $k\times k$, for FB basis, we can have $k^2-1$ non-constant bases and a constant scalar basis at the most.